The availability of all awards is contingent upon the receipt of adequate funding.

 Candidates must not have any previous significant, individual research funding in the field of child and adolescent mental health.
 These include the following: NIMH/NIH Funding (Small Grants, R-01) or similar foundation or industry research funding.
 Candidates who have received or are currently receiving "T32" funding support are eligible to apply.

-Candidates must either be AACAP members or have a membership application pending (not paid by the award) and agree to submit a poster presentation on his or her research for AACAP’s 62nd Annual Meeting in San Antonio, TX, October 26 - November 1, 2015.
+Candidates must either be AACAP members or have a membership application pending (not paid by the award) and agree to submit a poster presentation on his or her research for AACAP’s 63rd Annual Meeting in New York, NY, October 24 - 29, 2016.

 - Application Form

 - A letter of intent, no more than seven pages (single spaced, no less than 12 pt. font and 1" margins), including four pages of research protocol, a one page detailed project timeline, one page budget and justification, and one page addressing the inclusion or exclusion of women and minorities.
 (References may exceed the page limit).

 - The research protocol should include the following sections: significance and specific aims, hypotheses, background and rationale, and a research plan (including data analysis plan).
 Research may be pre-clinical, epidemiological, or clinical.